jtimwill/node-store-api/README.md

 # Store API

 ## Project Description
+This is a simple API for an online store.
+I based the folder structure, authentication and authorization on what I learned in the following course: https://codewithmosh.com/p/the-complete-node-js-course

 The basic technology stack is:
 * Sequelize + PostgreSQL/SQLite (database)
 * Express (web server)